MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-user-settings-and-preferences.md

 This page describes how to manage user settings in [!INCLUDE[d365fin](includes/d365fin_md.md)], similar to the ones users can set individually in the **My Settings** page.

 ## What is user settings?
 **User settings** is not the same as **User Setup** which is about the user as an entity and the user's access in the system.
 Furthermore, user settings has nothing to do with a user's personalization as in the ability to make lightweight changes to the user interface.
-User settings on the other hand are used to determine various aspects of the way the application presents itself to the user.
-Every user can choose their own settings for the following:
+User settings are used to determine various aspects of the way the application presents itself to the user.
+The following paragraph lists the user settings that can be set by the individual or centrally by the administrator:

 * **Company**
 This setting determines the company to be logged into at the next login.
 A user can have access to multiple companies and can be active in several companies.